-Welcome to the Reese News Lab, an experimental news and research project based at the School of Journalism and Mass Communication at the University of North Carolina at Chapel Hill.
+Welcome to the Reese News Lab, an experimental media and research project based at the School of Journalism and Mass Communication at the University of North Carolina at Chapel Hill.

 The Reese News Lab focuses on developing and testing new ideas for the media industry in the form of a “pre-startup.”
 Our team of students researches ideas for media products by answering three questions: Can it be done?
 Does anyone actually need this?
 And most importantly, could it make money?